elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

       Allow from all

 I had to allow the **/usr/local/bin** directory to allow CGI Execution from Apache, since that is where the **php-fpm** binary resided.
 Maybe I was doing it wrong, but I couldn't get it working any other way.
 For some reason, I didn't like that.
-There is a actually an excellent article on securing all of this: "[Apache httpd + suEXEC + chroot + FastCGI + PHP](http://e.metaclarity.org/268/httpdsuexecchrootfastcgiphp/)".
+There is a actually an excellent article on securing all of this: "[Debian + Apache 2.2 + FastCGI + PHP 5 + suEXEC the easy way](https://x10hosting.com/community/threads/debian-apache-2-2-fastcgi-php-5-suexec-the-easy-way.148894/)".
 But remember, I like simplicity :).
 Let me re-phrase that: I don't mind complex setups, as long as there is a pay off.

 So I set up Apache with **mod_fastcgi** and forwarded that to **php-fpm**.
 The only thing I changed for **php-fpm** was the following: